Gabriela-and-Justin/Zillow-Clustering-Project/README.md

 ****

 ### Goals:
-* Identify the drivers for errors in Zestimates by incorporating clustering methodologies
+* Identify the drivers for errors in Zestimates® by incorporating clustering methodologies
 * Develop a model that is able to predict log error for Los Angeles County, Orange County, and Ventura County
 ****